Samagra-Development/ai-tools/src/llm/HuggingFace/LangChain.md

 # Choosing LangChain for Context-Based Question Answering

-In the context of the project "Custom Knowledge ChatGPT with LangChain," LangChain is chosen as a crucial component for context-based question answering.
+In the context of the project "Custom Knowledge using HuggingFace with LangChain" LangChain is chosen as a crucial component for context-based question answering.
 Several factors contribute to the decision to use LangChain:

 1. **PDF Processing Capabilities:** LangChain provides the ability to efficiently process PDF documents.
 PDFs often contain valuable information, and in this project, LangChain is employed to load PDFs and perform text extraction.